 Partnering with an employer of record makes sense for your company if you want to:

-- Explore new markets without making long-term investments
+- Increase speed to market without making long-term investments

 - Quickly onboard and offboard international talent